-backwardation or contango structures, which are reflected in the cointegrating vector $(1, -\beta_2)$ with $\beta_2 \neq 1$.
-When $\beta_2 > 1 (< I)$ the market is under long-run backwardation (contango).
+The process of price discovery is crucial for all participants in commodity markets.
+The present paper models and measures this process by extending the work of GS to consider the existence of convenience yields in spot-future price equilibrium relationships.
+The proposed model of convenience yields with I(1) prices captures the presence of long-run backwardation or contango structures, which are reflected in the cointegrating vector $(1, -\beta_2)$ with $\beta_2 \neq 1$ .
+When $\beta_2 > 1 (< 1)$ the market is under long-run backwardation (contango).
 This is the first contribution of this paper.
-As a by-product, we find a theoretical justification for a cointegrating vector between log-variables different from the standard (I, -I).
+As a by-product, we find a theoretical justification for a cointegrating vector between log-variables different from the standard (1, -1).
 To the best of our knowledge this is the first time in which non unit cointegration vectors are formally considered in this literature.
 Secondly, our model allows simple calculation of unobserved convenience yields.
 Thirdly, we show that, under very general conditions, including finite elasticity of supply of arbitrage, the model admits an economically meaningful Error Correction Representation.
-Under this framework, the linear combination of s_I and f_I characterizing the price discovery process coincides exactly with the common permanent component of the Gonzalo-Granger PT decomposition.
-And fourthly, we propose empirical strategy based on five simple steps to test for long-run backwardation, and estimate and test the importance of each price (spot and futures) in the price discovery process.
+Under this framework, the linear combination of $s_t$ and $f_t$ characterizing the price discovery process coincides exactly with the permanent component of the Gonzalo-Granger PT decomposition.
+And fourthly, we propose an empirical strategy based on five simple steps to test for long-run backwardation, and estimate and test the importance of each price (spot and future) in the price discovery process.